 - Al Embee Stores – San Francisco.

 Some of the Lucky Chips cash winners were published in the The San Francisco Call-Bulletin newspaper.
-Below we see an example of a feature showing some of the winners, a profile image is shown, plus their address and amount won.
+Below we see an example of a feature showing some of the winners.

-Thank you Annie Kazandjian for assisting with images.
+Thank you Jeff Frandeka for assisting with images.